 Tyler worked tirelessly during his summer break to prepare for the college level.
 He knew going into it, that everyone was bigger, stronger and faster and he wanted to make an impact.
 Tyler got to campus, in the best shape of his life and with a work ethic that few freshman have.
 He was able to earn the respect and friendship of his new teammates and coaches quickly.
 He dove into his academics and bible studies more deeply and counseled countless friends through various hardships.
 As a freshman, he wasn’t playing as much as he had hoped but once again, he was making the most out of each play.
 When his season ended after another knee injury, he was among the team leaders in sacks.
 Even though being injured again was yet another setback, his mental toughness was at an all-time high and he knew he had to fight back.

 When Tyler came home on a bye weekend he was different.
 He had matured in his short time away at college.
 He enjoyed catching up with family and friends and there was a sense of peace about him that was comforting.
 Although he made some mistakes in his life, we were beyond proud of what he had made of his life.
 He had endured a lifetime of adversity and never gave up.
 He was a fighter, both mentally and physically.
 He battled daily to get himself to the next level but he always made the time to connect with friends and was known as the life of the party.
 Tyler never made it back to school that weekend.
-As he and his friend and teammate headed back to school for an early morning practice, Tyler fell asleep at the wheel and both boys were killed instantly when they veered into a head on collision with an 18 wheeler.
+As he and his friend & teammate headed back to school for an early morning practice, Tyler fell asleep at the wheel and both boys were involved in an unexpected and tragic automobile accident.

 This accident has been catastrophic to our entire family, his friends and our community and in many ways it still doesn’t feel like it is real.
 We battle with the loss everyday but in our weakest moments, we try to channel the strength that Tyler lived his life with.
 Since the accident, we have been blessed by such an amazing group of friends and family that have put their lives on hold to help us pick ours back up.
 The entire community has lifted us up during our darkest hours and filled us with pictures, videos and stories of what Tyler meant to them, every bit of which has made us even more proud of the man that he became.
 He was big, strong, fast and powerful but was also gentle, kind and caring.
 He loved football but loved people more.
 He was passionate, driven and relentless.
 He enjoyed being the life of the party but was committed to working hard to make up for the down time.
 He had a smile that could light up a room and a gift for making people laugh.
 He was special and he is missed.